simplybusiness/Kiln/README.md

 - Clippy (For linting)
 - Docker

-Contributiosn are welcome!
+Kiln is still in it's early stages and isn't ready for production use.
+However, contributions are welcome!
 If you want to make a change to the project:
 - Open an issue to discuss the change (if the change is significant)
+- Fork this repo
-- Create a new branch
+- Create a new branch in your fork
 - Make your change
 - Add new tests & ensure existing tests pass
 - Ensure linting passes